the-ahuja-lab/scCamAge/Data/CamAge_Scripts/README.md

   wget("https://zenodo.org/records/11184213/files/Models.zip?download=1")
 ```

-3. Use well commented CamAge_predictor_module.ipynb for the prediction modules.
+3. Use CamAge_predictor_module.ipynb for the prediction modules.

 ---

 ---

-## NOTE : Retrain models using CamAge weights
+## NOTE: Use the following notebook to retrain models using CamAge weight

 Notebook_to_retrain_dataset.ipynb